LibraryCarpentry/Top-10-FAIR/_posts/2018-12-01-archaeology.md

 * Consider your current metadata practices - do they follow any schema or incorporate any vocabularies?
 Are your metadata fields described and documented explicitly?

 *Learn more*
-* Review some of the vocabularies and thesauri related to archaeological data including Getty Vocabularies at <http://www.getty.edu/research/tools/vocabularies/index.html> and  Perio.dO at <http://perio.do/en/>.
+* Review some of the vocabularies and thesauri related to archaeological data including Getty Vocabularies at <http://www.getty.edu/research/tools/vocabularies/index.html> and  PeriodO at <http://perio.do/en/>.
 * Consider whether these vocabularies could be incorporated into your data practices and workflow.

 *Challenge me*